Israel targets Iran Guards, Tehran prison in fresh wave of strikes

-TEHRAN: Israel hit Revolutionary Guard sites and the notorious Evin prison in Tehran on Monday (Jun 23), calling them its most powerful strikes yet on the Iranian capital on the 11th day of the war.
+TEHRAN: Israel hit Revolutionary Guard sites and Evin prison in Tehran on the 11th day of the war on Monday (Jun 23), in what it said were its most powerful strikes yet on the Iranian capital.

 Iran, in turn, fired missile barrages at Israel and vowed retaliation against the United States after it struck the Islamic Republic's nuclear sites a day earlier.